Visiting Budapest in December

 The Danube and Széchenyi Chain Bridge

-We continued on to the Danube promenade and looked across at Buda in the hills versus Pest which is relatively flat.
-Do not pronounce it Pest as that refers to the Black Plague.
+We continued to the Danube promenade and looked across at Buda in the hills versus Pest, which is relatively flat.
+Do not pronounce it Pest, as that refers to the Black Plague.
 They pronounce it Pech.
-From the promenade, you can see the castle district, castle, and Matthias Church.
+From the promenade, you can see the castle district, the castle, and Matthias Church.

 The tour continued along the boardwalk to the Chain Bridge.
-The story of the chain bridge goes like this.
-The man who built it, William Tierney Clark, had been called to Vienna by his dying father but was unable to cross the river for three weeks due to the river being frozen solid.
+The story of the chain bridge goes like this: The man who built it, William Tierney Clark, had been called to Vienna by his dying father but was unable to cross the river for three weeks because it was frozen solid.

 There were no bridges at the time.
-He rushed to Vienna but was too late.
+He rushed to Vienna, but it was too late.
 He promised his mother he would build a bridge so others would not face the same conundrum.
-The bridge was destroyed in WW2 but then reconstructed.
+The bridge was destroyed in WW2 but was then reconstructed.

 Jogging across the Széchenyi Chain Bridge

-Sculptor János Marschalkó who was commissioned to sculpt the lions on the gates spent every day for 15 years at the Budapest Zoo, observing the actions of the lions, as he wanted them to be perfect.
+Sculptor János Marschalkó, who was commissioned to sculpt the lions on the gates, spent every day for 15 years at the Budapest Zoo, observing the lions' actions, as he wanted them to be perfect.

-Apparently, when completed he said if anyone could point out something that was not correct, he would jump off the bridge and commit suicide.
+When completed, he said that if anyone could point out something that was not correct, he would jump off the bridge and commit suicide.

-Rumor has it, a young child asked where the tongues were and the artist had forgotten so he jumped off the bridge.
+Rumor has it that a young child asked where the tongues were, and the artist had forgotten, so he jumped off the bridge.
 But the tale does not fit.
-The bridge was completed in 1849 and he died 20 years later.
-In addition, the tongues are visible from the platform, but not from the ground.
+The bridge was completed in 1849, and he died 20 years later.
+In addition, the tongues are visible from the platform but not from the ground.

 One of the lion statues at the Széchenyi Chain Bridge